abingdonpta/abingdonpta/content/other/history/index.md

 ### 1950's Photos from Facebook

-These photos from the 1950's were found on a Facebook group called "[I grew up in Fairlington!](https://www.facebook.com/groups/381712054921)" They are the only known photos of the outside of the original building.
+These photos from the 1950's were found on a Facebook group called "[I grew up in Fairlington!](https://www.facebook.com/groups/381712054921)" They are the only known photos of the outside of the original school building.
 They also show a Halloween parade.

 {{< photohalftoc src="images/fb_1955-1957school1.jpg" alt="A photo found on Facebook showing Abingdon in the 1950's." >}}
 {{< photohalftoc src="images/fb_1955-1957school2.jpg" alt="A photo found on Facebook showing Abingdon in the 1950's." >}}